 Join the Effort to Restore the Historic Sutro Tunnel!

 The Serpa Family is collaborating with the Comstock Foundation for History and Culture to restore the Sutro Tunnel site.
+There has been a recent collapse at the tunnel, and about twenty-five gallons of water per minute is being drained.
 The Comstock Foundation’s vision is public access when the site is safe and restoration efforts are visible, and offer interpretive signs to share the history.
 We look forward to a vibrant nonprofit-private partnership to preserve the history of Adolph Sutro and the Historic Sutro Tunnel site.

 This collaboration began in early 2017 with select projects.
 If you would like to support the Sutro Restoration Project, please donate.
 If you would like to purchase a “Save Sutro” plaque, please choose from the following donation levels below.
 All funds directly support the project.